syncfusion-content/javascript-docs/js/SpellCheck/Dictionary.md

 ### Description

-The custom dictionary is a collection of custom words that are used for spell checking (i.e. technical terms/words, company names, etc.,).
+The custom dictionary is a collection of custom words used for spell checking (i.e. technical terms/words, company names, etc.,).

 The following code example describes the way to mention the custom dictionary path to read its content.